K15t/viewport-uploader/README.md

 ## Introduction

-The *viewport-sync* package is a node module to upload local resources to Scroll Viewport.
+The *viewport-uploader* package is a node module to upload local resources to Scroll Viewport.
 For example, it can be used as part of a gulp build process to automate building and uploading a theme.
 It was formerly known as *gulp-viewport*.
 Read more about the name change in the [CHANGELOG](CHANGELOG.md).

 ## Getting started

-To create a local theme development environment for Scroll Viewport, use the interactive [viewport-tools](#) to get started quickly.
-The "default" theme template already provides you with a basic build process using gulp that makes use of *viewport-sync* to upload the files to Scroll Viewport.
-If you use *viewport-tools*, you don't have to go through the trouble of setting up *viewport-sync*.
+To create a local theme development environment for Scroll Viewport, use the interactive [viewport-cli](#) to get started quickly.
+The "default" theme template already provides you with a basic build process using gulp that makes use of *viewport-uploader* to upload the files to Scroll Viewport.
+If you use *viewport-cli*, you don't have to go through the trouble of setting up *viewport-uploader*.

 ## Documentation

 - the `ViewportTheme` class provides the methods for uploading resources to Scroll Viewport.
 - the target environment is taken either from the `.vpconfig.json` in the home directory or from environmental variables.
-- for an example how *viewport-sync* can be used, refer to the "default" theme template provided with the *viewport-tools*.
+- for an example how *viewport-uploader* can be used, refer to the "default" theme template provided with the *viewport-cli*.

 ### Constructor